 Parents Helping Parents

-We welcome parents and carers of (and professionals) school aged children to come along, have a listen and join what is bound to be a lively ( but well moderated) discussion and information sharing session.
+We welcome parents and carers of school aged children to come along, have a listen and join what is bound to be a lively (but well moderated) discussion and information sharing session.
 Feel free to email a question in advance when you RSVP to firstname.lastname@example.org or phone 8236 0555